Back to Top

 GEOGRAPHIC LOCATION: Arnold campus

-SUMMARY: AACC police responded to a report of a student yelling in a hallway.
-Subject located and identified.
+SUMMARY: AACC police responded to a report of a loud and disorderly person.
+Subject identified and located.

 GEOGRAPHIC LOCATION: Arnold campus